cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 The Wishlist allows users to keep track of products they hope to purchase in the future.

 Unlike the Library, which serves as a personal beauty knowledge library, the Wishlist represents purchase intent.
 It helps users organize products they are considering while continuing to research and compare them before making a decision.

+Every Wishlist item may also include an optional **Purchase Intent**, allowing users to remember *why* they saved a product in the first place.

 The Wishlist should feel intentional rather than transactional, supporting thoughtful purchasing habits instead of impulse buying.